bartvm/IFT6266/README.md

     cropped_stream, which_sources=('image_features',))
 ```

+Note that the Dogs vs. Cats dataset only has a training set and a test set; you'll need to create your own validation set!
+This is why we selected a subset of 20,000 images of the 25,000 as our training set.

+You'll need to extend this example a bit for it to work well; 32 x 32 crops are too small, but some of the images aren't any bigger.
+To deal with this you'll need to upscale the smaller images (see e.g. `fuel.transformers.image.MinimumImageDimensions`), but you might also want to downscale the bigger ones.

+You can download the original datasets from Kaggle or from here: [train](https://www.dropbox.com/s/s3u30quvpxqdbz6/train.zip?dl=1), [test](https://www.dropbox.com/s/21rwu6drnplsbkb/test1.zip?dl=1).

 ### Quick example with Blocks

 [Blocks](https://blocks.readthedocs.org/en/latest/) is a framework for training neural networks that is used a lot at MILA.
 It helps you build neural network models, apply optimization algorithms, monitor validation sets, plot your results, serialize your models, etc.